Lincoln Detox: Patient Rights and Policy Influence

+Negotiations and Aftermath of July Occupation

 Dr. Lacot, along with assistant to Mayor John Lindsay, Sid Davidoff, and other representatives of the city's new Health and Hospital Corporation, which had just taken control of the city's hospitals on July 1, met for over four hours with members of the Young Lords, a patient-worker committee of the hospital known as the Think Lincoln Committee, and members of Health Revolutionary Unity Movement, a citywide committee of hospital workers.

 Davidoff claimed to prefer that the police not become involved in a more direct capacity, but emphasized that this was contingent on the building of a new hospital not being announced, though he promised the negotiators that this key demand of theirs would ultimately be met, a promise that was taken with a large grain of salt.

 Around 4:30pm, Dr. Lacot and the other negotiators emerged from a third‐floor library room and announced that an agreement had been reached.
 According to a New York Times article, "while it was being typed, the Young Lords learned that a police officer, in civilian clothes, had attempted to enter the building.
 They charged that he had tried to seize one of their members who was checking credentials at the entrance and called the negotiations off.
 The agreement included an end to the hospital takeover, but the Young Lords were given permission to run certain community programs within the hospital, with the aid of hospital staff and administration."

 As the NYPD began to mobilize to raid the hospital, someone made the suggestion that the Lords and other demonstrators leave under the guise of medical attire through the only exit that had not been covered by the police.
 In the words of Juan Gonzalez, with the police poised to take action, the demonstrators had to make a choice between staying and "[forcing] the mayor's hand and [having] the police [enter], or...figure out a way to declare a victory and leave."

 Silvers recalled, "The adrenaline is pumping because we all know we're gonna go do something really big.
 We could all be killed.
 We could all be shot up.
 Beaten up."

+November 1970 Takeover and Creation of the Program

 Four months later on November 10, 1970, as the hospital hesitated over the funding of the drug detoxification program that had been proposed, activists took over Lincoln Hospital yet another time.
 Funds had been anticipated from the city's Addiction Services Program (ASA), but Lincoln's track record overshadowed its promises.

 Having established overnight control of the sixth floor, the activists sought to "implement a drug program that would serve the community effectively and be run by the community."

-At noon on November 11, "35 addicts along with workers from the hospital and community people" established what they called The People's Program.
+At noon on November 11, "35 addicts along with workers from the hospital and community people" established what they called "The People's Program".
 Later that day, cops in riot gear broke through the barricade, arresting 15 people.